 – This can be shown through videos which I strongly recommend you take a look at our recent Tennis Lesson: One-Handed Backhand Ground-Stroke and One-Handed Backhand: Progression Drills.
 You’ll find all the main elements to hit a technically sound and consistent one-handed backhand.

 57. “That would be anticipation.”

-– The Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before he/she strikes the ball, as well as with a good court coverage knowledge.
+– Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before they strike the ball, as well as with good court coverage knowledge.
 Study those and you’ll find yourself being in the right spot (most of the time), saving energy and winning points easier.

 58. “how to develop focus on the ball (Federer being a perfect example) and NOT lift the head up too early?”